-Its not entirely clear what she meant through these lines, but their attention is going to towards something much safer, kittens.
+It’s not entirely clear what she meant through these lines, but their attention is going towards something much safer, kittens.
 They aren’t interested in helping her accomplish her goals.
 These first few lines of the song are very easily interpreted as a personal part of the writer’s life.
-The lions could symbolize those she needs to impressive, attract and please with her career as a musicians.
+The lions could symbolize those she needs to impress, attract and please with her career as a musician.
 But rather than accomplishing this goal, she had only managed to attract a faceless crowd.

 Stanzas Three and Four

 The next, lines, which are distinctly different than those that came before, express the speaker’s sorrow at her current situation.
 She is on a metaphorical ship that is sinking, and there’s nothing she can do about it.
 In fact, what she is doing, crying, is making it worse.
 She is “contribution” to the speed at which the ship goes down.
 If only she could stop for a moment and “bail out the water” things might improve.
 Again, these lines should be read as a larger metaphor about the speaker’s life.
 She feels helpless and trapped, and by speaking about those emotions so broadly, it is easy for a listener to relate.